LasseBirk96/side_projects/README.md

-# My Python projects
+# My projects

-This is a repo that contains various different python projects that i have worked on
+This is a repo that contains various different projects that i have worked on